Daestro

 1. Log in to your Daestro Console.

-2. Navigate to the Cloud Auth section from the main menu.
+2. Open Cloud Auth from the main menu.

 3. Click Add New and select Linode from the list of providers.